edodema/AcCAPTCHA/README.md

 The interface should allow users to configure what devices and modalities they can support when first started, optionally to reconfigure it.
 E.g. sight, hearing, keyboard + mouse.
 Add a default setting in which we assume a user is totally able to use everything.
+- Get the correct modalities.
+- Implement test for modalities
+- Finger count based on modalities.
+- Make it quite big and add a zoom slider.
+- Favicon

 ### Sight
 - Classification